James Myers Baritone, Actor, Voice Teacher

 https://alextimes.com/2013/03/little-theatre-dials-m-for-marvelous-with-classic-whodunit/

 As a voice teacher, James has maintained an active voice studio for many years.
 He has served on the faculty at George Mason University’s Mason Community Arts Academy and as adjunct faculty to the voice department of the school of music at George Mason University.
-His students have gone on to study music/vocal performance and theatre/acting at top universities, conservatories and graduate programs.
-His students have been hired for exciting professional opportunities in the world of opera, concert singing and musical theatre.
+His students have gone on to achieve great success performing professionally and gaining admittance and scholarship awards at top universities, conservatories and graduate programs.
 He is a full member of the National Association of Teachers of Singing (NATS) as well as the American Guild of Musical Artists (AGMA) which has reciprocity with Actors Equity Association.
-He is also currently eligible to become a full member of Actors Equity Association.
+He is also currently eligible to join Actors Equity Association and SAG-AFTRA.

-Having himself navigated the challenging process of applying to graduate, doctorate and post graduate programs in opera and classical voice at top conservatoires and universities throughout the United States, James is fully committed to helping classical singers and actors who have completed their Bachelor of Music degree or Bachelor of Fine Arts studies find their way to the next step in building their careers.
-In addition to working with accomplished professional singers and actors, James is thrilled to teach complete beginners as well as all levels and voice types.
-As a voice teacher, James takes great pride in treating every singer with the utmost respect and he tailors the lessons to fit each singers' unique needs and requirements.
-He and his students do work hard but James also strives to make the process lighthearted, supportive and enjoyable.
+In addition to working with accomplished professional singers and actors, James is thrilled to teach complete beginners as well as all skill levels and voice types.
+As a voice teacher, James takes great pride in treating every singer with the utmost respect and he tailors the lessons to fit each singers' unique needs.
+He and his students do work hard but James also strives to make the process supportive and enjoyable.

-James is available for both in person voice lessons and for "virtual video voice lessons" over the video conferencing platform, Zoom.
+James is available for both in person voice lessons and for "virtual voice lessons" over the video conferencing platform, Zoom.
 If you are interested in taking voice lessons or hiring James as a singer or actor, please contact us through this website by clicking on the tab that says Contact.
-Below are video samples of James' work which include a mixture of operatic singing, musical theatre singing and his acting reel.
+Below are video samples of James' work which include a mixture of operatic singing, musical theatre singing, acting and teaching.
 There are additional video and audio samples of his work located on seperate pages of this website as well.
 When James is not performing or teaching, he enjoys playing the piano, exercising, trying new restaurants, driving his mustang and exploring any place with mountains.
 Thank you for visiting!

-James Myers sings the Italian baritone opera aria, "Per me giunto" from the opera Don Carlo by composer Giuseppe Verdi.
+James Myers sings the Italian opera aria, "Ah per sempre io ti perdei" from I Puritani by composer Vincenzo Bellini.
 English subtitles of the sung Italian text have been edited into the video.
-Joy Mentzel on Piano.
+Joy Mentzel on piano.

 James Myers sings The Music of the Night from The Phantom of the Opera by Andrew Lloyd Webber.
 Joy Mentzel on Piano.

-James sings second half of the song, "Stars" from the musical, "Les Miserables"
+James sings Javert's main song, "Stars" from the musical, "Les Miserables" Joy Mentzel on Piano

 This is a compilation video edited to show the moments specifically featuring James Myers' performance as the Beast in Beauty and the Beast.